Via Ferrata Catinnacio d'Antermoia basic info:

-Approximately the last 50 meters to get to the summit cross are very exposed and the cables disappear.
+The last 50 meters leading to the summit cross are very exposed and the cables disappear.
 I would lie if I said I wasn't feeling a bit scared.
 Just make sure you go slowly and place your feet steadily.

-From the summit you will be able to look down to the valley and lake Antermoia; Marmolada - Dolomite's highest peak and Sassolungo - the prominent peak and one of the most iconic photo subjects in the area.
+From the summit you will be able to look down to lake Antermoia, Marmolada - Dolomite's highest peak and Sassolungo - the prominent peak and one of the most iconic photo subjects in the area.

 Of course it wouldn't be Italy, if there wasn't a cross at the top!

-The descent is just on the other side of the mountain you just summited and similarly to the ascent it's clearly signalled with red paintmarks.
+The descent is just on the other side of the mountain and similarly to the ascent it's clearly signalled with red paint marks.
 In circa one hour you will make it down to Antermoia valley (Val D'Antermoia), which you could see from the summit.

-From here you have to continue upward on path 584 to Passo Antermoia then down to rifugio Passo Prinzipe.
+From here you have to continue upward on path 584 to Passo Antermoia then down to rifugio Passo Principe.

 I highly recommend staying overnight in the rifugio.
 Not only it is the coolest building structure I have seen in the Dolomites, it also has the nicest atmosphere, very cheerful owner and a cute Border Collie named Jacko to keep you company!